DiegoNMedina/OnlineStore/README.md

 # OnlineStore

-This is an online store template with HTML, pure CSS and a bit of JS
+This is an online store template with HTML and pure CSS

 (this template has no responsive design)